Getting to Edinburgh

 It’s easy, straightforward and environmentally-friendly to get to Edinburgh by train.

-London is just 4 hours 30 minutes away, Manchester 3 hours away and Newcastle, Inverness and Aberdeen around 2 hours away.
-Glasgow is only a 50 minute train journey from Edinburgh and trains leave every 15 minutes for Scotland’s capital.
+London is just 4 hours 30 minutes away, Manchester 3 hours away and Newcastle, and Aberdeen around 2 hours away.
+From Inverness to Edinburgh is about 3 hours 30 minutes, while Glasgow is only a 50 minute train journey and trains leave there every 15 minutes for Scotland’s capital.

 A single rail connection in London also makes Edinburgh accessible for Eurostar travellers in continental Europe.